The Past: Climate Trends

 Met Office: State of the UK Climate Report

-The State of the UK Climate report is an annual publication which provides an accessible, authoritative and up-to-date assessment of UK climate trends, variations and extremes based on the latest available climate quality observational datasets.
-It is an update to the UKCP09 report on The Climate of the United Kingdom and Recent Trends.
+The State of the UK Climate report is an annual publication which provides an accessible, authoritative and up-to-date assessment of UK climate trends, variations and extremes based on the latest available climate quality observational datasets:

 Met Office: UK Climate